atollee/atollee-testkit-fhir-r6/README.md

    - Supported features (`xmlSupported`, `paginationSupported`, etc.)

    Refer to `src/tests/types.ts` for detailed options.

-## OAuth Authentication

-Browser automation supports OAuth login flows, including Keycloak and similar systems.
-Update `test/utils/oauth.ts` if adjustments are needed for specific forms.
+   Modify `src/tests/utils/oauth.ts`  if changes are required for specific forms.
+The browser automation supports OAuth login flows, such as those used by Keycloak and similar systems.

 ## Running the Tests